 For most users, the update service usually runs quietly in the background.
 Getting updates automatically and installing those configured for silent installation, leaving when the computer restarts those changes that are most profound.
 Even with this intelligence because of the numerous possibilities this service may fail to function properly presenting problems such as perpetually checking for updates or during its application forcing to restart the computer, risking damage to the current operating system installation.
 This is a problem that can happen on Windows 10, 8, or 10 regardless of the version used but has become especially common with Windows 10, with Microsoft increasingly motivating migration to Windows 10 even though this version may be less For those who still want to use discontinued versions, this may be more worrying because of the possible difficulty in getting all updates to a full reinstall while allowed.

-There are reports of those who seek and suggest disabling updates with the argument that one should not modify what is working but it is important to remember the great importance of these updates, although visually impossible to understand they exist primarily to correct and protect against discovered system failures. after it was developed.
+There are reports of those who seek and suggest disabling updates with the argument that one should not modify what is working but it is important to remember the great importance of these updates, like the new windows 11 download and install although visually impossible to understand they exist primarily to correct and protect against discovered system failures. after it was developed.
 Regardless of the issues you face, it is highly recommended to persist with automatic updates as one of the best ways to keep yourself safe from ransomware and other threats.
 On the premise of disabling this service, you will be increasingly vulnerable to new attacks as they are often virtually undetectable until they occur.
 It is one of the troubleshooting solutions available on all versions of Windows 10, 8, and 10.
 Its location will be pretty much the same on most modern versions of Windows To run it go to the Start menu, search for “find and solve problems” and then click on the selection that will appear highlighted.
 In the Control Panel list in the “System and Security” section, click “Fix problems with Windows Update.”
 In the Windows Update Troubleshooting window, click “Advanced.”
 In the advanced settings, make sure the “Automatically apply repairs” selection is enabled, click “Run as administrator” if it is enabled, and then Next.
 Allowing administrative privileges to ensure that you can delete files in the service download cache.
 Troubleshooting will be performed through your process and then let you know if you could identify and correct the problem.
 Most of the time, troubleshooting can successfully remove a blocked update in the queue.
 Once completed, try running Windows Update again.
 Even if the troubleshooter reports that it has not identified the cause, stopping and starting actions and clearing the cache may have resolved the issue.

 Performing repairs manually